 Adam Myman, Fourth Grade

 Adam Myman was born and raised in Los Angeles.
 He graduated from Pacific Oaks College with a multi-subject teaching credential and a Master’s Degree in Human Development.
 Adam also holds a Master of Fine Arts from the American Film Institute.
 He loves integrating character skills such integrity, responsibility, and effort into his lessons.
 Adam wrote an article for Independent Schools Magazine titled Old Rules, New Twist, which discusses his character education curriculum.
-More recently, David Streight (author) featured Adam in the book, Breaking Into The Heart of Character.
+Adam was also featured in a book titled, Breaking Into The Heart of Character by David Streight.
 He has presented workshops on building character at Elevating and Celebrating Effective Teachers and Teaching and CSULB.
 Adam also holds a Master's Degree in Educational Administration from California State University Northridge where he also received his administrative credential.
 Adam was also featured in the book Focus Lessons: How Photography Enhances the Teaching of Writing by Ralph Fletcher.
 Adam came to Valley Charter Elementary School because he loves planting the seeds of curiosity.
 For him, watching a student discover and grow is incredible.
 When Adam is not in school, he can be found swimming or hiking with his son, daughter, and wife.

 Liz Adams, Learning Coordinator